sensfloor/sensfloor-frontend/README.md

 To be able to run this app you will need `npm` (recommended at least version 9.6.7)

 # Starting the app
-Run the following commands in the root repository
+Run the following commands in the Root repository

 `npm install`
 `npm run dev`